intentor/adic/README.md

 **Note 1:** when dispatching a command, it's placed in a list in the command dispatcher object, which is the one responsible for pooling and managing existing commands.

 **Note 2:** commands in the pool that are not singleton are *reinjected* every time they are executed.

+##### From game objects

+It's possible to dispatch commands directly from game objects without the need to write any code using the components available in the <a href="#extension-commander">Commander extension</a>.

+To use them, just add the desired component to a game object.

+###### Command Dispatch

+Provides a routine to call a given command.
+The routine name is `DispatchCommand()`.

+Using this component, you can e.g. call the `DispatchCommand()` method from a button in the UI or in your code.

+It can be found at the `Component/Adic/Commander/Command dispatch` menu.

+###### Timed Command Dispatch

+Dispatches a command based on a timer.

+This component also provides the `DispatchCommand()` routine, in case you want to call it before the timer ends.

+It can be found at the `Component/Adic/Commander/Timed command dispatch` menu.

 #### Retaining commands